codacy/docs/docs/coverage-reporter/troubleshooting-coverage-cli-issues.md

 ## MalformedInputException while parsing report

-If you get a `java.nio.charset.MalformedInputException` when running the Codacy Coverage Reporter it means that the coverage report includes a character that is not encoded in UTF-8.
+If you get a `java.nio.charset.MalformedInputException` when running the Codacy Coverage Reporter it means that the coverage report includes a character that's not encoded in UTF-8.
 The invalid character can belong to the file name of one of your source code files, or even a class or method name.

 For maximum compatibility of your coverage reports with the Codacy Coverage Reporter, make sure that your coverage reports use UTF-8 encoding and that they only include UTF-8 characters.